tintinweb/vscode-inline-bookmarks/README.md

 #### Bookmarks View

 * click on a bookmark to jump to its location
-* click refresh to re-scan loaded files for changes //@audit
+* click refresh to re-scan loaded files for changes
+* toggle to only show bookmarks for visible editors
+* the bookmarks view will follow your cursor location in the editor. the follow mode can be changed with the configuration option `inline-bookmarks.view.followMode`.

 ## Release Notes